peterdemin/peterdemin.github.io/source/12_articles/59-iced-water.rst

 One ice cube cools two ounces of water to just above freezing temperature.

 To cool **12 oz** of water from 20°C to just above freezing, approximately 88.9 grams of ice is needed.
-A standard ice cube (approximately 16 grams) can be used as an approximation, requiring about **6 ice cubes**.
+A standard ice cube (approximately 16 grams) can be used as an approximation, requiring about **six ice cubes**.

 Background
 ----------

-I have this nice home water carbonation machine.
-It dispenses water by 6 oz increments, and 12 oz is my sweet spot.
+I have this lovely home water carbonation machine.
+It dispenses water in 6 oz increments, and 12 oz is my sweet spot.
-Effectiveness of water absorbtion of carbon dioxide depends on water temperature.
+The effectiveness of water absorption of carbon dioxide depends on water temperature.
 The colder the better.
-The machine doesn't cool the water itself, and doesn't have much insulation in the water tank (which I think is a design flaw).
+The machine doesn't cool the water itself and has little insulation in the water tank (which I think is a design flaw).
 My fridge produces ice cubes, though.
-Following is a school way of figuring out how much ice do I need to put into tank for a glass of bubbly water.
+Following is a school way of figuring out how much ice I must put into a tank for a glass of bubbly water.

 Interactive form
 ----------------